Attorney who has helped arrange protests receives threatening, racist letter

 In Wednesday’s mail, Puryear received a threatening letter, warning him to, “Be careful you may be next.
 Bang.”
 The letter said that, “If black lives matter, tell your kind (n------) to quit killing each other.”

 “My paralegal opened up the mail this afternoon,” he said.
-“We usually get the mail about 2:30-3 p.m. and she said, ‘You got a mean letter,’
+“We usually get the mail about 2:30-3 p.m. and she said, ‘You got a mean letter.’

 “A lot of times if I get a mean letter it could be like a person who’s in jail I’ve never heard of before who wants me to drive three hours to hear their case and they’re mad that I won’t visit them and provide my services for free,” Puryear said.
 “Their idea is to sue the police and we’ll all be millionaires later.
 That’s not how it works.”